holgern/beem/docs/cli.rst

      resteem                 Resteem an existing post
      sell                    Sell STEEM or SBD from the internal market... set                     Set default_account, default_vote_weight or...
-     transfer                Transfer SBD/STEEM
+     setprofile              Set a variable in an account's profile sign                    Sign a provided transaction with available... transfer                Transfer SBD/STEEM
      unfollow                Unfollow another account
      updatememokey           Update an account's memo key